Linear95/APO/data/README.md

 # APO Training & Evaluating Data

-we have move the data to [Google Drive](https://drive.google.com/drive/folders/1v0xNMMOfL9lfFLzTGCerZCPNPJrR9ZLX) due to the github LFS storage limitation.
+we have move the data to [Google Drive](https://drive.google.com/drive/folders/1v0xNMMOfL9lfFLzTGCerZCPNPJrR9ZLX) due to the GitHub LFS storage limitation.

 The data separation can be found below: